sovware/directorist/readme.txt

 ####Multiple Mapping Source

 Location or address search is an important aspect of a business directory and classified ads site.
-Directorist provides a flexible mapping source offering Google Maps and OpenStreetMap to help users to find their desired service.
+Directorist Business Directory provides a flexible mapping source offering Google Maps and OpenStreetMap to help users to find their desired service.

 👉 **Google Maps:** Use the most popular and versatile mapping platform for free with limited quota provided by Google.
 👉 **OpenStreetMap:** A free easy-to-use mapping platform to display location and use map features without the need for Map API.